 Having a regular daily routine and serving food at roughly the same times every day helps their body be ready to eat at those times.

-Don’t rely on your older adult’s ability to feel their hunger (it declines with age) before giving them food.
+Please don’t rely on an older adult’s ability to feel their hunger (it declines with age) before giving them food.

-Some people may feel overwhelmed if they see a large amount of food in front of them.
+Some people may feel overwhelmed if they see too much food before them.
 Instead of a big plate, serve smaller portions.

-Or, you could try switching to a daily routine where your older adult eats 5 small meals instead of 3 larger ones.
+Or, you could try switching to a daily routine where your older adult eats five small meals instead of 3 larger ones.

 Boost the healthy calories in those smaller servings by adding: